nedd-ludd/whanpia-alerts/README.md

 - Zip & upload "logic" code to AWS Lambda
 - Configure permissions for WorkMail/AWS Lambda using AWS CLI
-- Create inbound rule - organisation settings
+- Create inbound rule - organisation settings add emails to inbound rule?

 <mark>what about the emails from facebook for CONTACT NAME</mark>

-- Upload libraries to AWS Lambda layers
+- Zip & upload packages to AWS Lambda layers
 - Link Lambda layer to code
 - Create second Lambda Function with \<name>
 - Zip & upload "webhook" code to AWS Lambda